-- 4.1 Sea Change Sussex, as scheme promoter, is currently working with Hastings Borough Council, East Sussex County Council and Highways England to progress the necessary approvals for the temporary connection.
-The plans for the temporary connection have been agreed and an instruction has been issued for a Section 278 agreement, which is required to allow connection to the existing public highway. - 4.2 A contractor has been appointed to deliver the temporary connection with the A21, with work due to commence onsite on Monday 23rd November 2020 following completion of the next phase of the permanent connection.
-It is anticipated that the works will take four weeks to complete, although the timing of the works is dependent upon when the necessary road space can be booked with Highways England for the works on the A21. - 4.3 The final element of the temporary traffic solution involves the installation of traffic lights at the junction between the A21 and Junction Road and securing a temporary traffic regulation order and a stopping-up order for the section of road between Junction Road and The Ridge. - 4.4 It is expected that the temporary connection will be delivered and fully open to traffic by the end of 2020. - 4.5 Completion of the temporary connection will allow traffic to use the road as a through route, thereby reducing the volume of traffic currently using the Ridge and helping to address local congestion issues.
+- 4.1 Sea Change Sussex (SCS) is currently working with Hastings Borough Council, East Sussex County Council and Highways England to progress the necessary approvals for the temporary connection.
+The plans for the temporary connection have been agreed and an instruction has been issued for a Section 278 agreement, which is required to allow connection to the existing public highway. - 4.2 A contractor has been appointed to deliver the temporary connection with the A21, with work due to commence onsite on Monday 23rd November 2020.
+This will follow the completion of the next phase of the permanent connection which is currently being constructed and will provide access to the remaining businesses which have a frontage on Queensway Gateway Road; further information is provided in section 6.2.
+It is anticipated that the works on the temporary connection will take four weeks to complete, although the timing of the works is dependent upon when the necessary road space can be booked with Highways England for the works on the A21. - 4.3 The final element of the temporary traffic solution involves the installation of traffic lights at the junction between the A21 and Junction Road, securing a temporary Traffic Regulation Order (TRO) and a stopping-up order for the section of road between Junction Road and The Ridge.
+The opening of the temporary link is also contingent upon Sea Change Sussex providing a proposal for implementing a traffic management scheme for the junction of Maplehurst Road and the Ridge.
+This will also be done through a Temporary TRO.
+Sea Change Sussex are progressing the necessary temporary TROs with ESCC at present.

+- It is expected that the temporary connection will be delivered and fully open to traffic by early 2021. - 4.4 Completion of the temporary connection will allow traffic to use the road as a through route, thereby reducing the volume of traffic currently using the Ridge and helping to address local congestion issues.